Breaking the Enigma cipher

 The first machine, called 'Victory', was delivered at Bletchley Park on 18

-the number of steps needed for the codebreaking effort.
+which greatly reduced the number of steps needed for the codebreaking effort.

 A second Bombe, with Welchman's diagonal board present,